Troy Davis: Prosecution case

+Another witness, Monty Holmes, had testified at a preliminary hearing that Davis admitted to shooting MacPhail.
+He fled a subpoena to testify at trial and was never called as a witness, but the judge allowed his earlier testimony to be read to the jury.

 In total, thirty five witnesses testified at trial for the prosecution.

 The prosecution did not produce a weapon (neither the gun which Davis was said to have used nor the gun owned by Coles) as evidence.
-A ballistics expert testified that the .38-caliber bullet that killed MacPhail "could have been fired from the same gun" that wounded Cooper, but that conclusion was not definitive.
-The expert stated that he was confident that .38 casings found at Cloverdale matched bullet casings found near the scene of MacPhail's shooting, but could not tie the casings to the bullet that killed MacPhail.
+A ballistics expert testified that the .38-caliber bullet that killed MacPhail could have been fired from the same gun that wounded Cooper.
+He also stated that he was confident that .38 casings found at Cloverdale matched bullet casings found near the scene of MacPhail's shooting.

 Defense case

 Davis denied shooting Cooper and denied shooting MacPhail.
 Davis testified to having seen Coles assault Young, and Davis said that he had fled the scene before any shots were fired and, therefore, did not know who had shot MacPhail.

 Six witnesses, including Davis, testified at trial for the defense.
 Davis's mother testified that Davis had been at home on August 19, 1989, until he left for Atlanta with his sister at about 9 pm.